-The long and short of it is this: In the course of a normal business career you're almost guaranteed to run into a few truly toxic narcissists and psychopaths who will try to abuse and manipulate you.
-Which is what makes a hugely in-depth Thought Catalog article on the subject so valuable.
+The long and short of it is this: In the course of a normal business career, you're almost guaranteed to run into a few truly toxic narcissists and psychopaths who will try to abuse and manipulate you.
+Which is what makes a hugely in-depth Thought Catalog article by Shahida Arabi on the subject so valuable.

 Not only does it lay out a whopping 20 techniques toxic people use to get what they want, it also provides suggestions on how to counter their manipulations.
 The excerpts below might seem extensive, but these 10 short summaries are actually just a small fraction of the advice available in the complete post.

 How can you fight back?
-"Ground yourself in your own reality--sometimes writing things down as they happened, telling a friend, or reiterating your experience to a support network can help to counteract the gaslighting effect," suggests the post.
+"Ground yourself in your own reality--sometimes writing things down as they happened, telling a friend, or reiterating your experience to a support network can help to counteract the gaslighting effect," Arabi's post suggests.

 The solution?
-"Don't 'project' your own sense of compassion or empathy onto a toxic person and don't own any of the toxic person's projections either," the article recommends.
+"Don't 'project' your own sense of compassion or empathy onto a toxic person and don't own any of the toxic person's projections either," Arabi recommends.
 "Projecting our own conscience and value system onto others has the potential consequence of being met with further exploitation."

 You said a co-worker sometimes fails to consider the long-term ramifications of a certain financial decisions.
 The office psychopath claims you called him "a loose cannon."
 You noted the deal could possibly go south if X, Y, and Z conditions occur.
 Your narcissistic colleague tells the boss you said the deal is "a disaster."